maxonflutter/Junior-AI-Flutter-Pair-Programmer/README.md

 Welcome to Junior AI!
 Here's a step-by-step guide to help you get started.

 ### Step 1: Connect Junior AI to Your GitHub Repository
-In order to use Junior AI in your Flutter projects, the first step is to establish a connection between Junior AI and your GitHub repository.
+To use Junior AI in your Flutter projects, the first step is to establish a connection between Junior AI and your GitHub repository.
 This connection enables Junior AI with the permissions it requires to edit and contribute to your project codebase.

 **How to Connect:**
 1. **Start on GitHub:** Log in into your GitHub account, and head over to the **Junior AI GitHub App page**.